Mathematics

 Mathematics and Applied and Computational Mathematics 4+1 Option

-The Accelerated Masters Studies Option (4+1 Option) in Mathematics and Applied and Computational Mathematics (MATH-ACM) is designed to allow motivated students to earn both a B.S. or A.B. in Mathematics and an M.S. in Applied and Computational Mathematics with one additional year of coursework.
-This is achieved by a double-counting allowance of up to 15 credits or five graduate level (500-level or above) courses.
-One additional year of graduate work (15 credits) would be needed to complete the Master's program enabling students to earn two degrees in a total of five years.
+The Accelerated Masters Studies Option (4+1 Option) in Mathematics and Applied and Computational Mathematics (MATH-ACM) is designed to allow motivated students to earn both a B.A. or B.S. in Mathematics and an M.S. in Applied and Computational Mathematics with one additional year of coursework.
+This is achieved by a double-counting allowance of up to 16 credits at the graduate level (500-level or above) towards the undergraduate and graduate degrees.
+At least one additional year of graduate work would be needed to complete the rest of the requirements of the Master's program, enabling students to earn two degrees in a total of five years.

 The courses double counted must be elected at the 500 level and include:

-Math 551 (Advanced Calculus), Math 562 (Math Modeling), and either Math 572 (Numerical Analysis) or Math 573 (Matrix Computations).
-This satisfies part of both the Analysis/Algebra option and the Applied Courses for the B.S. and all of the Core requirements for the M.S. degree.
+This satisfies the major requirement for MATH 451 and the two electives for the A.B. or B.S. and all of the Core requirements for the M.S. degree.

 Please see the Applied and Computational Mathematics 4+1 Option webpage for additional information.